hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 }
 ```

-Such a config can be configured using
+The `config` object can be configured as shown below:

 ```
 class=SomeTest
 config.nestedConfig.value=10
 ```

-If a property is not used in a test, the test fail when starting.
-The reason is that if one would make a typing error and the in reality something different is tested then you think is being tested, it is best to know this as soon as possible.
+If a property is not used in a test, the test fails during its startup.
+The reason is that if you would make a typing error and, in reality, something different is tested different from what you think is being tested, it is best to know this as soon as possible.

-### Number of threads
+### Number of Threads

-By default 10 threads are used to call the timestep methods.
-But in practice you want to control the number of thread.
-This can be done using the threadCount property.
+By default 10 threads are used to call the `Timestep` methods.
+But in practice you want to control the number of threads.
+This can be done using the `threadCount` property as shown below:

 ```
 class=example.MyTest
 threadCount=5
 ```

-This property doesn't need to be defined on the test itself.
+This property does not need to be defined on the test itself.
 It is one of the magic properties used by the Simulator.

 ### Probabilities

-Most test require different functionality to be called, for example in the IAtomicLong case I would like to be able to do 10% writes and 90% reads.
-With the simulator this is very easy.
+Most tests require different functionalities to be called.
+For example in the `IAtomicLong` case, you would like to do 10% writes and 90% reads.
+With the Simulator this is very easy.

-In the below example a new timestep method 'get' has been added.
+In the below example a new timestep method `get` has been added:

 ```
 public class MyTest extends AbstractTest{
   public int countersLength;